An underlined hyperlink denotes an affiliate link. To see what that means, click here.

 I never recommend products I don't truly use and love.
 For more information, click here.

-So I’ve been married a year and 2 days now.
-367.25 days ago (ish…was this a leap year?) the most wonderful man in the history of this planet waited willingly (so far as I know) at the end of the aisle and happily said “I will.”
+In early spring 2010, the most wonderful man in the history of this planet waited willingly (so far as I know) at the end of the aisle and happily said “I will.”

 At that moment, I couldn’t help myself.
 I immediately leaned in towards this wonderful, perfect man…